-During the first two quarters of fiscal 2013, we secured orders and continued to expand our footprint with our customers in the mobile operator market using our current technology and service capabilities.
+During the first three quarters of fiscal 2013, we secured orders and continued to expand our footprint with our customers in the mobile operator market using our current technology and service capabilities.
 The market for mobile backhaul continues to be our primary addressable market segment and the demand for increasing the backhaul capacity in our customers' networks continues to grow in line with our expectations.
-In the quarter we saw increased demand in North America as we supported the LTE deployments of our key customers.
-Internationally our business continued to rely on a combination of customers increasing their capacity to handle subscriber growth, the ongoing build-out of some large 3G deployments, and the emergence of early stage LTE deployments.
+In the quarter we saw sustained demand in North America as we supported the long-term evolution ("LTE") deployments of our mobile operator customers.
+Internationally, our business continued to rely on a combination of customers increasing their capacity to handle subscriber growth, the ongoing build-out of some large 3G deployments, and the emergence of early stage LTE deployments.
 Our position continues to be to support our customers for LTE readiness and ensure that our technology roadmap is well aligned with evolving market requirements.
 We continue to find that our strength in turnkey and after-sale support services is a differentiating factor that wins business for us and enables us to expand our business with existing customers in all markets.
-However, as disclosed above and in the "Risk Factors" section of our 2012 Annual Report on Form 10-K, a number of factors could prevent us from achieving our objectives, including ongoing pricing pressures attributable to competition and macroeconomic conditions in the geographic markets that we service.
+However, as disclosed above and in the "Risk Factors" section in Item 1A of our fiscal 2012 Annual Report on Form 10-K, a number of factors could prevent us from achieving our objectives, including ongoing pricing pressures attributable to competition and macroeconomic conditions in the geographic markets that we service.

-During the first two quarters of fiscal 2013, we incurred restructuring expenses under the Fiscal 2011 Plan that will allow us to reduce our operational costs.
-We intend to complete remaining restructuring activities under the Fiscal 2011 Plan during fiscal 2013.
+During the first three quarters of fiscal 2013, we incurred restructuring expenses under the Fiscal 2011 Plan that will allow us to reduce our operational costs.
+We intend to complete the remaining restructuring activities under the Fiscal 2011 Plan during fiscal 2013.

 In the fourth quarter of fiscal 2012, we re-evaluated our reportable segments primarily due to changes in our management, product platform and business processes, and determined that we operate in one single reportable industry segment.
-Accordingly, financial information for the second quarter and first two quarters of fiscal 2012 has been recast to conform with the current reportable segment disclosure.
+Accordingly, financial information for the third quarter and first three quarters of fiscal 2012 has been recast to conform with the current reportable segment disclosure.